chrisco23/savings-estimator/README.md

 The user is walked through a series of questions and form fields to enter data.
 They can track their current position in the list of questions via a progress bar, and recieve a calculation of their results at the end.

 It's our hope that this project can be adapted for use by other campaigns with a need for an embeddable survey tool that renders out immediate feedback based on data provided.
 While the questions used here are unique to our group mission with some tweaking they can be swapped out and replaced with custom logic.
+The app has been adapted to work in a custom WordPress plugin.

 ### Technical Info
 This app was built entirely in **ReactJS**.